dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

                     (e.g., 960x720).
 The specified size must not be larger than the desktop.
 If it's larger than the window size, it's scaled to fit within the window.
+      N%:           Similar to 'WxH' but the size is specified as a percentage of the desktop size.
       ...

 Here are the locations of `dosbox-staging.conf` on each platform: